Meadows School of the Arts

 the Wagner Society of Dallas

-to strive for being the biggest and best of all the Wagner groups in the
+bound to strive for being the biggest and best of all the Wagner groups

-by offering an interesting, stimulating, and enjoyable array of meetings,
+participation by offering an interesting, stimulating, and enjoyable

-recitals, and travel.
-Let us know if you have suggestions for future
+array of meetings, recitals, and travel.
+Let us know if you have

 President of the Wagner Society of Dallas